Venkatpabolu/Venkat-Pabolu_README/README.md

 ## 👨‍💻 About Me

 I am a Computer Science graduate and aspiring Software Engineer who focuses on building real-world solutions using modern technologies.

+I specialize in leverage AI to accelerate development, solve complex problems, and build scalable systems efficiently.

+I am not limited to one domain — I focus on understanding and solving problems , building and delivering, effective and possible solutions using best and right technologies available.

+I believe in learning by building and continuously improving through real-world projects.

 I am the **Founder & Developer of CodeBugX**, an AI-powered full-stack SaaS platform designed to help developers generate, convert, and debug code efficiently.